 “Journal of Cleaner Production“, Special Issues “Degrowth & Technology“, Amsterdam 2017.

-The English version has been published on the blog degrowth.info: Breaking the chains of delusion -Technological progress mythologies and the pitfalls of digitalization.
+The English version has been published on the blog degrowth.info and on resilience.org: Breaking the chains of delusion -Technological progress mythologies and the pitfalls of digitalization.